 The long term vision of the Gehandu-Radley partnership is to broaden the outlook of as many Radleians as we can and deliver maximum sustainable benefit to the community in Africa.

 Achieving sustainable benefits for our African partners is a far harder challenge!
 Each time we visit we help Gehandu pupils in three ways.
-Firstly, we donate (ex-Radley) textbooks so that Gehandu pupils could use them in class and at home (currently the only textbook would typically belong to the teacher).
-Secondly, Radleians showcase a range of more varied teaching styles (e.g. working in groups, role play and project work).
-We hope this helps learning where there are up to 90 pupils in a classroom listening to a lesson in their third language (behind Kiswahili and their tribal language).
-Impressed by the 57 lessons taught by Radleians, Leokadia Maydi, Gehandu’s wise and delightful Headmistress, is keen to embed this shift in teaching style across the school.
+Firstly, we fundraise and donate books and laptops so that Gehandu pupils could use them in class and at home (in 2012, the only textbook would typically belong to the teacher).
+Secondly, Radleians showcase a range of more interactive teaching styles (e.g. working in groups, role play and project work).
+We hope this helps learning where there are up to 60 pupils in a classroom listening to a lesson in their third language (behind Kiswahili and their tribal language).
+Always impressed by the lessons taught by Radleians, Leokadia Maydi, Gehandu’s wise and delightful Headmistress, has been focused on embedding this shift in teaching style across the school.
 And it is working.
 We observe much more collaborative learning in lessons when we peek through windows on our way to our own lessons nowadays!
 Finally, we have been training teachers and pupils in using IT to improve teaching and learning.
 On our most recent visit David Cox taught teachers how to harness the potential of smart tablets linked to a local educational wi-fi emitter (RACHEL+, kindly provided by a current parent).
 Radleians coach small groups in the basics of using computers and tablets.
 We started skyping between pupils in 2016 which allows our boys to get to know some individuals before arrival and get a sense of how weak or strong their spoken English is.

-Overall, there is much exciting momentum for Radleians to build on in future visits as our School Partnership matures.
+Overall, there is huge momentum for Radleians to build on in future visits as our School Partnership matures.
 I would urge all boys to consider joining the 6.1 trip to Gehandu when their time comes.